TymeFly/eel/README.md

 ### Stateful functions
-Because EEL may reuse instances of the implementing UDF classes they must be stateless.
-This is to prevent state leaking across compiled expressions, which can cause subtle problems for the client.
+Because EEL may reuse instances of the implementing UDF classes they **must** always be stateless.

-If a UDF needs to maintain state then the solution is to get EEL to manage the state for the function.
+In the very rare occasions that a function has to be stateful then the solution is to get EEL to manage the state for the function.
 This is achieved by declaring the UDF function with an additional parameter of type `FunctionalResource`.
 This is an EEL aware object that is used to manage shared data objects.
 For example:

-    @EelFunction(name = "my.stateful")
+    @com.github.tymefly.eel.udf.EelFunction(name = "my.stateful")
     public String stateful(FunctionalResource functionalResource) {
         DTO myDto = functionalResource.getResource("myName", DTO::new);